cristopherpp/cristopherpp/README.md

 ### Hi!, I'm Cristopher
-A self-taught Web Developer (soon dofteare developer), and this is my github and stuff
+A self-taught Web Developer, and this is my github and stuff
+## My Stack:
+React ⚛️
+NextJs
+TypeScript
+JavsScript (but I like it less than TypeScript) and also I'm interested in C++
 <!--
 **cristophdev/cristophdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.